mmistakes/minimal-mistakes/_posts/2016-05-08-least_squares_and_nearest_neighbours.md

 ## Generate some data

+First we generate data based on two distinct normal distributions, which we will seek to separate usin gthe linear model.
+I've copied this code from my earlier post on [k-means](/rstats/knn).

 In the code chunk below I use Hadley's excellent [purrr](https://github.com/hadley/purrr) package to create 10 bivariate normal distributions, which are then plotted together.
-I've re-used some code from my earlier post on [k-means](/rstats/knn).
 The reason for this will become apparent when I move onto nearest neighbour methods in my next post.